 Well, I am pleased to say we managed to do it without breaking the bank.
 In this post, I’m going to tell you how we did it and how you can too.

 Places to Stay

-There are a number of options of places to stay if ever you are visiting London on an overnight trip.
+There are a number of options for places to stay if ever you are visiting London on an overnight trip.
 Most, as you know, are quite expensive.
 It’s best to avoid those.
 Air b and b offers viable options which you can check out.
 They even now offer both self-catering and catered accommodation.
 The choice is there and I like that you can do some constructive bargaining.
-The location is key so if you already have in mind places that you would like to visit, then I suggest that you make sure you are located near enough so that traveling costs are reduced.
+The location is key so if you already have in mind places that you would like to visit, then I suggest that you make sure you are located near enough so that travelling costs are reduced.
 Couch surfing is another way to go that might be your cheapest option.
-It comes with risks so be careful and if you are a lone female traveling, then I would not suggest couch surfing.
+It comes with risks so be careful and if you are a lone female travelling, then I would not suggest couch surfing.
 If you have not heard of it before then I suggest you do some research.
-Basically, it is where you offer other travelers a ‘free’ room in your house and they in turn offer for the same for other couch surfers visiting their area.
+Basically, it is where you offer other travellers a ‘free’ room in your house and they in turn offer for the same for other couch surfers visiting their area.

 When to Go to London

 Choose wisely when you travel.
 There are times when expenses seem more than at other times of year such as when there are big celebrations like Christmas or even the Summer holiday.
 We went at Easter time.
 We got two weeks off but we were careful to go when the overall cost would be cheaper.
-If we went at a time that included Easter Sunday or Monday for example, then the cost of the accomodation would definately be more and I understand that some restaurants charge more or sometimes less for meals depending on the time of year.
-So we stayed three days, avoiding those special days and therefore spending less.
+If we went at a time that included Easter Sunday or Monday for example, then the cost of the accommodation would definitely be more and I understand that some restaurants charge more or sometimes less for meals depending on the time of year.
+So we stayed for three days, avoiding those special days and therefore spending less.

 Getting to London